 Add a peer review cycle to the writing assignment

-Note: If your assignment has tabs, or more than one writing section (as in assignments with graphic organizers), you'll also be asked to determine when the reviews should happen: After each section/tab is submitted or once the whole assignment has been submitted.
+Click here to learn more about peer review.❗️Note: If your assignment has tabs, or more than one writing section (as in assignments with graphic organizers), you can choose whether reviews happen after each section is submitted or after the entire assignment has been submitted.

 Enable Originality Check